Skip to main content

 Does Medicaid cover Mounjaro?

 Medicaid is a federal- and state-funded program that provides free or steeply discounted health insurance, often including coverage for prescription drugs.
-Over 80 million Americans received Medicaid assistance in 2023, and it sometimes covers Mounjaro for diabetes treatment.
-In 2022—the year Mounjaro hit the market—Medicaid dispersed nearly $30 million to help beneficiaries pay for it, according to KFF data
+Over 70 million Americans received Medicaid assistance in 2025, including prescription drug coverage for Mounjaro.

 Yet that’s not necessarily a guarantee.
 Medicaid might cover it in some circumstances but not others.
 For example, Sarah Bonza, MD, founder of Bonza Health, says, “I just had a 49-year-old patient with a new diagnosis of diabetes and atrial fibrillation.
 I tried to prescribe Mounjaro, which helps with heart failure and diabetes, but I couldn’t get it covered.”

 That said, some people might receive assistance, but usually only if it’s prescribed for diabetes, not weight management.
 Legislation passed in 2003 prohibits Medicare from covering drugs prescribed specifically for weight loss, and while Medicaid has more flexibility here, not every state will cover them.
-Mounjaro’s only on-label use is for diabetes, so Medicaid likely won’t cover it for obesity.
+Mounjaro’s only on-label use is for diabetes, so Medicaid likely won’t cover it for weight loss.
 However, some states may cover it in extremely limited situations, and many are considering expanding coverage.

 Eli Lilly markets tirzepatide under the brand name Zepbound as a weight-loss medication.
 Alex Foxman, MD, physician and medical director for Achieve Health and Weight Loss, says, “They are exactly the same medication with exactly the same dosing schedule.”
 KFF data indicates that Medicaid spent around $39 million in 2022 covering Wegovy, a similar drug that’s approved specifically for obesity treatment.
 Regardless, Medicaid beneficiaries should check with their state to see whether their plan might cover Mounjaro or Zepbound.